 For the peanut drizzle

-Add 1 tbsp of plant milk to the peanut butter in a microwave safe cup and stir with a mini whisk or fork
+Add 1 tbsp of plant milk to the tahini in a microwave safe cup and stir with a mini whisk or fork

-Microwave for a few seconds on low heat if necessary to make the peanut mixture runnier
+Microwave for a few seconds on low heat if necessary to make the tahini mixture runnier

 Add the peanut sauce to the sifted icing sugar in a small bowl then stir.
 Add another tbsp of plant milk if necessary and stir until you have a slightly runny smooth mixture

-Once the flapjacks have completely cooled, drizzle the peanut icing over the flapjacks with a small spoon.
+Once the flapjacks have completely cooled, drizzle the tahini icing over the flapjacks with a small spoon.
 Sprinkle over the crushed pistachios.